kbalog/uis-dat310-spring2017/assignments/assignment-10/README.md

     -  If your move was valid, then you will get back status_code `201` or `202` (depending on which player's turn it is next), or `301` or `302`, if that was the last move and the game has ended.
     - If it is not your turn to make a move or your move cannot be parsed, then it counts as an illegal move.
 In this case, you will get back `401` or `402`, and the game will not continue.
     - If your move was sent too late (you timed out), then you will see `501` or `502` as the status_code and the game terminates.

+### Square representation

+Each square is represented as a 6-bit number, where lower 4 bits corresponds to borders on each side of the square.
+Specifically, the 1st, 2nd, 3rd, and 4th bits (from "right to left") correspond to top, right, bottom, and left borders, respectively.
+The higher two bits correspond to whether the square has been occupied by Player 1 (5th bit) or Player 2 (6th bit).
+Note that only one of the 5th and 6th bits may be True.
+If a square has not been occupied, then both the 5th and 6th bits are False.

+*TODO add illustration*

 ### Status codes